python-qt-tools/PyQt5-stubs/doc/CONTRIBUTING.md

-When you complete all these steps (or even before they are completed), you can submit a Pull Request to the the project and we will gladly review it.
+When you complete all these steps (or even before they are completed), you can submit a Pull Request to the project, and we will gladly review it.